View and restore identified malware

 The Identified Files page allows you to manage tasks related to identified files.
 Using the menu bar or the right-click context menu, you can:

-- Restore only quarantined files back to their original location and condition.
+- Restore identified files back to their original location and condition.

 - Download identified files from the computer or Virtual Appliance to a location of your choice.